 PRME Working Group on Climate Change and Environment

 This PRME Working Group was configured at the Global Forum 2015 in New York.
 The focus is on SDG 13 ’Climate Action’ but several other SDGs are also addressed, one example being SDG 6 ‘Clean Water and Sanitation’.
-The aim of this Working Group goes beyond that of assisting business schools, it also aims to act as a resource for all organisations who wish to embed climate change and environmental education into their teaching and training.
+The aim of this Working Group goes beyond that of assisting business schools, it also aims to act as a resource for all organizations who wish to embed climate change and environmental education into their teaching and training.
 The PRME Working Group on Climate Change and Environment has three main objectives:

 - Policy/Strategies: This section provides business schools and universities with policy templates on how climate change and other environmental issues can be integrated into operational policies/strategies but also into learning and teaching policies/strategies.

 - Teaching: Sharing of good ideas, best practice and innovative training methods on how to integrate climate change and other sustainability issues into management education and training within universities and beyond.
-A special focus is on how to encourage student to work towards sustainable solutions.
+A special focus is on how to encourage students to work towards sustainable solutions.

-- Cooperation: Explores the dialogue between business schools and private/public sector organisations especially through Global Compact in order to work together on solutions to climate change and other environmental challenges.
+- Cooperation: Explores the dialogue between business schools and private/public sector organizations especially through Global Compact in order to work together on solutions to climate change and other environmental challenges.
 The vision is that companies put up ‘wicked ‘ problems and the best brains across the world will contribute to solving them.

 Policies and Strategies

 In this section, a few templates on how climate change and other environmental issues can be addressed in relevant policies and strategies within the university are listed.
-There are quite a few resources that can be found across the internet; however this section provides an easy-to-access toolbox, which can be used by PRME members as they align not only with the PRME Principles, but the organisational practice in a business school.
-The resources are organised according to region by providing, for example, templates from the EAUC in the UK.
+There are quite a few resources that can be found across the internet; however this section provides an easy-to-access toolbox, which can be used by PRME members as they align not only with the PRME Principles, but the organizational practice in a business school.
+The resources are organized according to regions by providing, for example, templates from the EAUC in the UK.
 The Working Group encourages colleagues to send policy and strategy templates from their countries, to be shared on this website with other colleagues.
 As a starting point, please find templates for:

 a) Carbon Policy for a business school/university